Top tips for preparing for open water swimming in the poolOctober 9, 2018

 Preparing for open water swimming in a warm, comfortable pool is a good stepping stone to the real thing.

 Jumping into a large body of water for the first time can be a bit of a shock.
-So, we have compiled some top tips to what you can do in the pool to prepare.
+So, we have compiled some top tips on what you can do in the pool to prepare.